alecamar/CV/index.md

     i. restoration of riparian areas in the Alto Paranapanema river basin (http://www.needs.ufscar.br/app), ii. landscape ecology courses for the general public and iii. lecture series at the Lagoa do Sino campus (http://www.needs.ufscar.br/ciclo).
+- OHTA, G. ; GRIGOLETTO, F. ; ALVES, M. A. ; MARTENSEN, A. C. ; MOMESSO, C. C. .
+[Política Ambiental Suicida ou o 'Vírus Lógico da Repressão - VLR']("https://politica.estadao.com.br/blogs/gestao-politica-e-sociedade/politica-ambiental-suicida-ou-o-virus-logico-da-repressao-vlr/").
+Blog do Estadão.

 *Ongoing Research Projects* <p>

-- Coordinator of the International Colaboration Project (FAPESP/NWO - The Netherlands), "Governing the Atlantic Forest transition: Improving our knowledge on forest recovery for ecosystem services" (2019-2023)
+- Coordinator of the International Colaboration Project (FAPESP/NWO - The Netherlands), "Governing the Atlantic Forest transition: Improving our knowledge on forest recovery for ecosystem services" (2018/20501-8, 2019-2023)
-- Researcher of the project: Resilience of multifunctional landscape in the face of climate change (FAPESP) (2019-2021)
+- Researcher of the project: Resilience of multifunctional landscape in the face of climate change (FAPESP, 2019/19429-3, 2019-2021)

 **Director of Taki Ambiental (2007-2018)** <p>